Acacia deficiens: Description

 Acacia deficiens is a prostrate, domed or spreading shrub that typically grows to a height of up to 1 m, its branches dividing into many rigid, ascending to erect, more or less spiny, glabrous branchlets.
 There are only a few phyllodes at the base of the end branchlets and absent from the upper nodes.
 The phyllodes are lance-shaped to narrowly oblong, rarely linear, mostly 10–20 mm long and 2–4 mm wide and green to more or less glaucous and glabrous.
 The flowers are borne in a spherical heads in axils on a peduncle 4–9 mm long, the heads 4–5 mm in diameter with normally 20 to 30 golden yellow flowers.
-Flowering has been rcorded from September to November, and the pods are mostly narrowly oblong, thinly papery and very brittle, up to 40 mm long, 4–6 mm wide and prominently rounded over the seeds.
+Flowering has been recorded from September to November, and the pods are mostly narrowly oblong, thinly papery and very brittle, up to 40 mm long, 4–6 mm wide and prominently rounded over the seeds.
 The seeds are egg-shaped to elliptic, 3–4 mm long and black.